 - BirdLife Australia has been harnessing the enthusiasm and skill of citizen scientists with great success for decades

 We have a number of projects that strive to ensure that woodland birds are flourishing in the Mount Alexander region now and in the future.
 Our projects involve restoring bird habitat in the region (click here and here), educating the community about woodland birds and other wildlife (click here), and monitoring (click here).

 Long term bird monitoring

-Connecting Country carries out regular surveys of woodland birds to monitor avian changes in the regional environment over a decade or more.
-Survey sites are scattered across the Mount Alexander shire and surrounds in both public and private land, and are located in three kinds of habitats:
+Connecting Country carried out regular surveys of woodland birds to monitor avian changes in the region between 2010 and 2017.
+Fifty survey sites, scattered across five sub-regions in the Mount Alexander shire and surrounds, were located in three kinds of habitats:

-- ‘reference’ sites located in typical forest/woodland vegetation of good quality in the region.
+- ‘reference’ sites in typical forest/woodland vegetation of good quality in the region

-- ‘restoration’ sites that are located in areas where management actions are planned or being undertaken.
+- ‘restoration’ sites are located in areas where management actions are planned or being undertaken